material-components/material-web/docs/components/elevation.md

 ## Usage

 Elevation can be set from 0 to 5 using the `--md-elevation-level` CSS custom property.
-The elevation's container needs width, height, and a relative position.
+The elevation will automatically fill the nearest `position: relative` element's size and shape.

 ![A rounded square with a drop shadow beneath it.](images/elevation/usage.png "A surface with an elevation shadow.")